Jackgito/pokemon-quiz/README.md

    ```

 2. **Install Dependencies**:
-   - For frontend:
+  Navigate to the correct directory using "cd" command, then:
+   - Front / backend:
      ```bash
-     cd pokemon-quiz
      npm i
      ```

 3. **Run the Application**:
-   - Frontend:
+   - Front / backend:
      ```bash
      npm run dev
      ```